Bureaucracy Without Borders

 Should we resist?

 That is a philosophical question, a question of our relationship to the world and to freedom.
-If one accepts the idea that neoliberal bureaucracy is a form of domination, everyone is free to comply, to resist, or to develop his or her self-will (Eigensinn).
+If one accepts the idea that neoliberal bureaucracy is a form of domination, everyone is free to comply, to resist, or to develop their self-will (Eigensinn).

 Béatrice Hibou was interviewed by Miriam Perier, CERI Sciences Po.